 Remove from the grill and discard the bone.
 Shred the pork removing any excess fat or tendons.
 Season with additional salt and pepper if needed.

-For the Pulled Pork Sauce: In a small sauce pan, heat sesame oil over medium high heat.
+For the Pulled Pork Sauce: In a small saucepan, heat sesame oil over medium high heat.
 Add onion and sauté until translucent, 1 to 2 minutes. add in garlic and ginger and sauté 30 seconds until fragrant.
-Add tomato sauce, soy, water, vinegar and chili sauce.
+Add tomato sauce, soy, water, vinegar, and chili sauce.
 Cook for 5 minutes then remove from heat.
 Pour over shredded pork and mix well.
 Reserve.

 For the Pickled Vegetables: To make the pickled vegetables, combine warm water, sugar, salt and rice vinegar and stir until sugar and salt dissolve.
-Pour mixture over machstick vegetables, cover and refrigerate at least 4 hours.
+Pour mixture over matchstick vegetables, cover and refrigerate at least 4 hours.